tosin2013/all-in-one-red-hat-developerhub/README.md

 ## First Steps

-1. **Install the OpenShift GitOps Operator** on your OpenShift cluster
+1. **Install the OpenShift GitOps Operator** on your OpenShift cluster - WIP
 2. To deploy the Developer Hub, you can use the following command:
    ```bash
    oc apply -k components/argocd/apps/overlays/developerhub-4.16